Executive Vice President, Public Affairs

-John Blake was appointed Executive Vice President, Communications in November 2008 and oversees all of the Club’s communications efforts, including the areas of media and player relations, broadcasting, alumni initiatives, photography, archives, and publications.
+John Blake transitioned into the role of Executive Vice President, Public Affairs in January 2022.
+He oversees the organization’s communications efforts, including the areas of media and public relations, broadcasting, alumni initiatives, photography, archives, and publications while also having involvement with special projects and initiatives.

 The 2020 World Series at Globe Life Field marked the 30th time that Blake has worked in a communications role at Major League Baseball’s Fall Classic.

-A 1977 graduate of Georgetown, John and his wife, Harriet, have two children, Christopher (31) and Rebecca (29), and live in Grapevine.
+A 1977 graduate of Georgetown, John and his wife Harriet have two children, Christopher and Rebecca and live in Grapevine.